 Innovative partnerships across the country are helping to tackle the complex issue of delayed transfers of care.
-Here, the NHS Partners Network's chief executive shines a light on two such initiatives and explains why partnerships like this have never been more vital.
+Here, the Independent Healthcare Providers Network's chief executive shines a light on two such initiatives and explains why partnerships like this have never been more vital.

 Reducing delayed discharges is arguably one of the biggest priorities for the NHS.
 In the past year alone there has been an increase of over 28 per cent in the number of delayed transfers of care (DToCs), leading to almost 400,000 bed days lost in the third quarter of 2016/17.
 The National Audit Office (NAO) estimates that the annual figure may actually be as high as 2.7 million lost bed days.